sprintup/Whiteboard/README.md

 #### Testing
 You can run 'cucumberjs' in the terminal after installing the packages (npm install) from the root directory
 * Use cucumberjs in the terminal to run tests (not cucumber)
-* The test that runs is an example test.
 * The tests to automate are found in the other .txt files as notes.
-Once I get to automation, I'll mix these

 #### Automation
-* To see it log in and run after the page loads run 'node.driver' from inside the webDriver folder.
+* To see it log in and run after the page loads run 'node driver.js' from inside the webDriver folder.
 * You might have to include the latest chrome web driver binary in your path for it to automate.
 It's available [here](http://chromedriver.storage.googleapis.com/index.html);
 * You have to replace the passwords in driver.js in webDriver